XDeFi-tech/docs-new/gas-tank/balance-services.md

 :::

-### Get fee for a given amount
+### Get fee for a given chain

-This endpoint allows users to get the fee for a given amount in a specific chain.
+This endpoint allows users to get the fee for a specific chain.

 ::: code-group